sapegin/washingcode-book/manuscript/book.md

 ])
 -->

-It converts a bunch of variables with numbers to an array with numbers of different age groups of people:
+It converts a bunch of number variables to a `messageProps` array that groups people of different ages with their count:

 ```js
 [